-A written performance evaluation for each employee will be completed, at a minimum, annually.
+A written performance evaluation for each employee will be completed at 3 months and 6 months upon hire, then at a minimum, annually.
+Quarterly update review on goals in the evaluation should be conducted.
 Also, an employee or manager may request that an evaluation be conducted to document his or her performance at the conclusion or termination of an employee's involvement in a major project or the transfer of an employee to a new manager.